etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/installation/postgresql-configuration.md

     Make sure to remember the password you set up for the `postgres` user, you will need it later for the gradle configuration

 ## Etendo Classic User configuration
+!!! warning
+    If you will do a _./gradlew install_, this is not necessary as the installation process creates the "etendo" user automatically.

 Additionaly, you need to create a user for the etendo classic application, you can do it by running the following command
 ```bash
 PGPASSWORD=system_user_password psql -U postgres -d postgres -h localhost